The College of Medicine Medical Student Research Project Guidelines

 The final step in completing your Medical Student Research requirement is submission of a Medical Student Research Final Report.
 If your work has been submitted for publication or has been published, and you are the first author, you may submit the manuscript or reprint as your Final MSR Report.
 If you are not the first author on the manuscript or publication, or if their will be no publication from this work before the deadline for final report, you must submit an MSR Report.

-This report should contain the elements of a scientific report:
+Your final report should contain the elements of a scientific report:

 - Introduction (containing a statement of the problem and background information)